 9. Start Project 365 any day of the year

 There are no rules that say you have to start this project on January 1st.
 Start it on your birthday or your child’s birthday or Valentine’s day or ANY day.
 The point is to document a year in your life.

-11. Create a tangible book of your completed Project 365.
+11. Create a tangible book of your completed Project 365

 I have captured my babies reading a book together, sunsets, birthday candles, weddings, bare feet, my husband napping with one of our children, blue skies, reflections, messy faces, new life, awesome sun flare, folded laundry, dew on the grass, ugly slippers, laughter, tears, runny noses, and toys scattered everywhere.